drewlyton/blog-posts/5 Shape Up Tactics Every Product Team Can Use.md

 Design at the right level of fidelity.
 Don't get locked into a "look" or a strict flow.
 Easier to hand to a designer and have them know what you're talking about than a list of user stories, flow chart, or a breadboard.

 ## 3. The Pitch
 Solve the problem before you write the code.
 Centers scope around the problem at hand - not everything the solution *could do*.
+Having a standard doc for pitching features means that anyone can write these - including someone in engineering, customer support, or marketing.
+Product team becomes arbiters of vetting the ideas - not having to come up with all of them.

 Can go look at the template yourself, things I want to call out:
 1. Fixed time.
 Variable scope.
 2. Rabbit Holes (problems created by the solution that should be thought through before implementation)

 ## 4. The Handoff
 Self organizing teams.
+Everyone needed on the project gets in the same room and works vertically.
+Collaborate on the same pitch.
 Teams create the tasks, track them however they want, create scopes, and write reports of how each scope is coming along.

-## 5. Cycles
+## 5. Cycles & Cooldowns
 Words matter.
+Stop sprinting.
+Two weeks is not enough time to do something really meaningful.
+Give teams the time and space to get things done with a true deadline.
+Allows for time afterwards to fix bugs, write more tests, reflect on the process, whatever.